-ITEM D DESCRIPTION AMOUNT PRELIMINARIES: - A Parties to the Contract: The 'Employer' is THE NAIROBI HOSPITAL.
-P.O.
-BOX 30026-00100 NAIROBI, KENYA.
-The 'Project Manager' is PSRM CONSULTANTS LTD. P.O.
-BOX 60824-00200, NAIROBI, KENYA.
-The 'Architect' is MUTISO MENEZES INTERNATIONAL LTD. P.O BOX 44934-00100, NAIROBI, KENYA.
-The 'Quantity Surveyor' is LINEAR PROJECTS LTD. P.O.
-BOX 106188-00101, NAIROBI, KENYA The 'Structural/Civil Engineer' is NATCONSULT CONSULTING ENGINEERS LTD. P.O BOX 3975 - 00506, NAIROBI, KENYA The 'Services Engineer' is GEOMAX CONSULTING ENGINEERS LTD. P.O BOX 53748 - 00200, NAIROBI, KENYA The Consultants above, when performing their mand representative of the Project Manager. espective duties are deemed to be invested with such duties The 'Contractor' is the person or persons, partnership, firm or company whose tender for this work has been accepted, and who has or have signed this contract and shall include his or their heirs, executors, successors and duly appointed representatives.
+tem Des cription Amount PRELIMINARIES: PRELIMINARY PARTICULARS OF CONTR.
+ACT A Parties to the Contract: The 'Employer' is THE NAIROBI HOSPITAL, P.O.
+BOX 30026-00100, NAIROBI, KENYA.
+The 'Project Manager' is PSRM CONSULTANTS, P.O BOX 60824-00200, NAIROBI, KENYA.
+The 'Architect' is MUTISO MENEZES INTERNATIONAL, P.O BOX 44934-00100, NAIROBI, KENYA.
+The 'Quantity Surveyor' is LINEAR PROJECTS LTD, P.O.
+BOX 106188-00101, NAIROBI, KENYA.
+The 'Structural/Civil Engineer' is NATCONSULT CONSULTING ENGINEERS LTD, P.O BOX 3975 - 00506, NAIROBI, KENYA.
+The 'Services Engineer' is GEOMAX CONSULTING ENGINEERS, P.O BOX 53748 - 00200, NAIROBI, KENYA.
+The Consultants above, when persuch duties and representative of the respective duties are deemed to be invested with nager. or have signe ership, firm or company whose tender for this work d this contract and shall include his or their heirs, entatives.
 Carried to Collection Kshs

-ITEM DESCRIPTION AMOUNT
+Item Description Amount

-A Location of site:
+А Location of site:

-The site is located along in Argwings Kodhek, Kilimani area Nairobi, Nairobi Hospital gate 2
+The site is located along in Argwings Kodhek, Kilimani area Nairobi and can be accessed from

+Nairobi Hospital gate 1 or 2 or any other gate that the client may designate for purposes of carrying

+out these works

 В Site Visit:

 The contractor shall visit the site to acquaint himself with the nature and position; nature of ground substrata and other supplies; access roads or any other limitations.
 If the contractor is unable to locate the site he can seek guidance and information from the Project Manager.

 No claims whatsoever for extras on account of lack of knowledge in this respect will be considered.

 С Drawings:

 The drawings used in preparing these Bills of Quantities are as in Appendix 'A' at the end of these Bills of Quantities.
-Further drawings may be inspected at the office of the Project Manager by prior appointment.
+Further drawings may be inspected at the office of the Project Manager or Quantity Surveyor by prior appointment.

 D Scope of work:

-Sewer

-The Sewer works will involve rerouting of some of the existing sewer lines, construction of new lines and construction of a new connecting line to the NCC trunk sewer and all reinstatement works to disturbed areas.

-Storm Water

-Improvement and cleaning of existing storm water lines, completion of incomplete storm water lines and construction of catch basins.
+The scope of works :

+a) Demolitions - Wall, Finishes, Window and Door demolitions

+b) New Scope - New walls, Partitions, Doors, Windows and Finishes

 Carried to Collection Kshs

-ITEM DESCRIPTION AMOUNT
+Item Description Amount

 GENERAL DESCRIPTION OF THE WORKS

+А Approximate areas

+The approximate total area is:

+TB Room13smHaematology Room13sm

+Total Area 26 sm

+The areas are given without warranty and for the tenderer's guidance only

-А Construction programme of works:
+В Construction programme of works:

-The bidders shall provide a summarized tentative programme of works together with their bid
+The bidders shall provide a proposed programme of works together with their bid documents and

-documents and the successful hidder will submit a detailed programme of works within 7 days
+the successful bidder will submit a detailed programme of works at the time of signing the contract.

-offer ewerd

-Corrigid to Collection Kabo Carried to Collection Ksns
+Carried to Collection Kshs